Aayush7767/dbms/README.md

 | experience | int | YES | | NULL | |
 +------------+-------------+------+-----+---------+-------+
 6 rows in set (0.00 sec)

-ANS.
+Q.8 Create EMPLOYEE table with the following fields.
-mysql> alter table employee
+Modify the coumn of employee table with new size 20 ANS. mysql> alter table employee
  -> modify job varchar(20);